Tom Clancy's Splinter Cell: Chaos Theory: Limited Collector's Edition

-The PC version also contains the version 1.3 patch for the original Splinter Cell to add the Kola Cell, Vselka Infiltration, and Vselka Submarine missions that were initially only available as downloads on Xbox Live.
+The PC version also contains the version 1.3 patch for the original Splinter Cell to add the Kola Cell, Vselka Infiltration, and Vselka Submarine missions that were initially only available as downloadable content on Xbox Live.
 The initial release contained a corrupt patch that would not install and had to be requested separately from Ubisoft, after which they would send a CD-R with the patch.
 The bonus disc can also be obtained with the GameCube version by contacting Ubisoft.com via e-mail.
 The Xbox version also contains the XBL missions on disc 2, which can be installed on the PC version of the original Splinter Cell.

 Soundtrack

 Chaos Theory – The Soundtrack to Tom Clancy's Splinter Cell: Chaos Theory is the fifth album by Brazilian electronic music artist Amon Tobin.
-It was released on January 25, 2005, by Ninja Tune.
+It was released on January 25, 2005 by Ninja Tune.
 Seminal composer Jesper Kyd was also hired to score the game's cinematics.

 The album consists of a collection of songs Tobin wrote for the game.
 Ubisoft was so pleased with Tobin's work that they decided to release the album several months ahead of the actual game.
 In-game music sequences are similar but not identical to the official soundtrack, as most in-game music is produced by layering different sequences together.
 This album showcased the beginning of Tobin's shift from collecting samples from vinyl records to recording his samples.